drclcomputers/FoodStats/README.md

     - Go to the `dist` folder
     - Run the installer (`.exe` for Windows, `.AppImage` or `.deb` for Linux)

-**On first launch, the app will attempt to install Python dependencies automatically.
+**On launch, the app will attempt to install Python dependencies automatically.
 If you see errors about missing Python or pip, please install [Python 3.11+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/), then re-run the app.**

 ---